borzacchiello/bhex/README.md

 ```

-Minimalistic and lightweight shell-based hex editor that runs everywhere (or at least on most *nix systems).
+Minimalistic and lightweight shell-based hex editor that runs on most *nix systems.

 Supported features:
 - print file content in various format;